 Finally, it’s Christmas time!

-Though the COVID-19 has made 2020 an uneasy year in many ways, everyone can still enjoy Christmas and winter holidays this year.
+Though the COVID-19 has made life uneasy in many ways, everyone can still enjoy Christmas and winter holidays.
 Of course, the spooky rise of infection rate and death tolls during fall time was enough for not to be happy or stay mentally stable for some.
 This doesn’t mean one should strike off celebrating holidays from the to-do list.
 Having fun to ward off stress is crucial for the immune system to remain intact and work as it should.
 And trust me, because your body needs that.

 All you need to do is to keep following the safety precautions you hear everywhere.
 Don’t get bored of following the precautions, they are the best chance for survival and beating the COVID-19 pandemic for good.
 Always put into action the 4 main rules you memorize: wash your hands with water and soap, put on the face mask, always have the hand sanitizer in your pocket, and maintain the social distancing.
 No need for large gatherings, especially the in-door ones that are very unrecommended.
 A small family dinner party?
 It’s doable!

 Indeed, many people will be celebrating Christmas alone this year.
 But, that is not the end of the world and you can celebrate by yourself the magical season.
 First of all, have a warm relaxing shower and wear your cozy pajamas.
 Decorate your Christmas tree if workable to get one and hang on the shining lights and crystals nearby your fireplace.
 Then, cook a festive meal.
 Now you are ready to start the night right.